 Google Ads provide valuable insights into campaign performance such as ad impressions, clicks, clickthrough rates, etc. However, Google Ads tracking can help advertisers achieve a lot more.
 From information about what devices are best working for you to traffic segregation of different Google advertising networks, advertisers can access this information by including tracking settings under URL options.

 Tracking each click, and it’s whereabouts, and following it up is an excellent way of running successful campaigns.

 Let’s dig in further to understand what AdWords tracking is all about and more about URL options.

 The final URL (of ads) is the base of Google Ads tracking.
 Customizing your tracking setting is vital because, without tracking, ads direct users to your landing page URL, i.e. your final URL.
 With tracking, you can send users who are potential customers to specific landing pages which are rich with information like targeted keywords.

 Parallel tracking!
 What’s that?
 Find out more about it here itself.

 URL options are made of two principal parts, tracking template and custom parameter.

-Tracking template: Tracking template is where you have to fill your tracking information.
-Each time a user clicks on an advertiser’s ad, AdWords adds tracking information to the final URL.
+Tracking template: The tracking template is where you have to fill in your tracking information.
+Each time a user clicks on an advertiser’s ad, Google Ads adds tracking information to the final URL.
 And thus, you generate your landing page URL.

 Advertisers can also use the Test button to validate the tracking.